Ex’s Killer Dies Behind Bars After Brutal Double Slaying in Ilford

-Investigators later discovered that Mallin had conducted over 300 online searches relating to poison, including terms such as “poison that doesn’t show up in an autopsy” and “Ricin Breaking Bad”, referencing the TV crime drama.
+Investigators revealed Mallin conducted over 300 chilling online searches about poisons, including queries on “poison that doesn’t show up in an autopsy” and “Ricin Breaking Bad.”

-On September 5, 2015, Mallin forced his way into Mr Down’s flat around 10pm, armed with a knife and meat cleaver.
-As Mr Down tried to block the door, Mallin slashed through and entered, stabbing the great-grandfather multiple times.
+On the night of September 5, 2015, Mallin broke into Mr Down’s flat around 10pm armed with a knife and meat cleaver.
+Despite Mr Down desperately trying to block the door, Mallin slashed through, stabbing the elderly man repeatedly.
+Disabled Karen Read was trapped in her armchair, forced to witness the nightmare before Mallin turned his rage on her, stabbing her to death.

-During sentencing, Judge Richard Marks KC described the murders as “in the worst possible circumstances.”
+At sentencing, Judge Richard Marks KC condemned the murders as happening “in the worst possible circumstances.”
+He added:

 “They were completely defenceless and highly vulnerable.
 They suffered terrible injuries and met their deaths in the worst possible way.”

-The case shocked the local community and was described by police as one of the most distressing incidents ever seen in the borough.
+The police described the case as one of the most distressing incidents ever seen in the borough, leaving a community scarred by the violence.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.